Taylor Wane: Appearances

 In May 2005, Wane hosted a special event at The Concorde in Hollywood.
 The event was a private showing of the artist Olivia's original art that featured Wane.
 Later that year she was a special guest on Playboy Night Calls hosted by Christy Canyon and Tiffany Granath.

 Wane has appeared in minor roles in a variety of mainstream television and feature film productions.
-These appearances include roles in the 2000 Adam Sandler comedy Little Nicky and episodes in the comedy television series The Mind of the Married Man (HBO, 2002) and Burning Hollywood (2009).
+These appearances include roles in the 1994 children's science fiction series CYBERKIDZ, the 2000 Adam Sandler comedy Little Nicky and episodes in the comedy television series The Mind of the Married Man (HBO, 2002) and Burning Hollywood (2009).
 Wane has also been seen in episodes of TV shows such as Gene Simmons' Family Jewels, the Fox Reality Channel series My Bare Lady, and FX's Nip/Tuck.

 In 2009, Wane was cast in several feature films.
 In the Ben Affleck, Russell Crowe, and Rachel McAdams political thriller State of Play, Wane was cast as the head mistress of a sex club that was part of a murder investigation.
 The film is based on a BBC mini-series.
 In the Ron Howard directed political drama Frost/Nixon, she was cast as a Playboy Playmate in a scene with a Hugh Hefner look-alike.
-Wane was cast as a dancer in both A Beautiful Life starring Dana Delaney, Bai Ling, and Debi Mazar, and in The Girl From The Naked Eye starring Jason Yee.
-In the latter, she was cast along with fellow adult film actress Sasha Grey.
+Wane was cast as a dancer in both A Beautiful Life starring Dana Delaney, Bai Ling, and Debi Mazar, and in The Girl From The Naked Eye starring Jason Yee, where she was cast along with fellow adult film actress Sasha Grey.

 Other ventures

 Wane has her own production company called Taylor Wane Entertainment started in the mid-1990s.
 She has also been the host of radio shows on Spice Radio, which is on Sirius XM channel 103, and on KSEX Radio with a weekly night time talk radio show called The British Are Cumming.

+In the mid-1990s, Wane co-created an issue of Carnal Comics featuring her autobiography, as well as a fantasy tale later reprinted in a comic called Porn Star Fantasies, making several personal appearances to promote the comic at venues like San Diego Comic-Con.
 In 2003, Wane launched her own limited edition, X-rated quarterly comic book series in association with H Bomb Comics called Vamptrix.
 The design of the main character is based on Wane.

 Wane and her husband also own and operate several websites, including TaylorWane.com, TaylorWane.net, PlanetPorno.com, and MoBooty.com.
 They also own an independent photo agency, Laurien Photographic, that licenses photos of Wane and other porn stars to stock agencies and magazines such as Hustler, Gallery, and Jugs.

 In 2005, Wane launched her own line of sex toys called the "Taylor Wane Collection".

 In 2011, she competed on Winter Wipeout on ABC.
-She failed to advance the Qualifier.
+She failed to advance the qualifier.